tsnyder701/terminus/README.md

-# covid
+# Terminus

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library implementing an Agent-Based Model (ABM) for simulating an infectious disease outbreak at a local level.

+The simulator is currently set up for modeling COVID-19, but with some minor change, could model other diseases as well.

 ## Usage

-FIXME
+1. Create a graph
+2. Run the simulation function
+3. Graph and analyze the results

 ## License